 Return via the Ball Ridge and Tasman Valley, finishing at 5-6pm back in Tekapo.

 Alpine Recreation provides alpine touring skis, poles, skins, avalanche transceivers, shovels and crampons.
 You need to bring your own alpine ski touring boots.
-A detailed equipment list will be sent at time of booking.
 Outdoor clothing and packs can also be provided at no extra cost if necessary.